aws/aws-cdk/packages/@aws-cdk/core/README.md

 > secure to use.

 By default, the report will be printed in a human readable format.
-If you want a report in JSON format, enable it using the `@aws-cdk/core:validationReportJson` via the CLI or passing it directly to the application:
+If you want a report in JSON format, enable it using the `@aws-cdk/core:validationReportJson` context via the CLI or passing it directly to the application:

 ```ts